kubestellar/kubestellar/docs/content/v0.20/architecture.md

 the transport of workloads.
 3. Register and label Workload Execution Clusters (WECs) with the Inventory and Transport Space, to keep track of the available clusters and their characteristics.
-4. Define Placement Policies to specify *what* objects and *where* should be deployed on the WECs.
+4. Define `BindingPolicy` to specify *what* objects and *where* should be deployed on the WECs.
-5. Submit objects in the native Kubernetes format to the WDSs, and let the Placement Policies govern which WECs should receive them.
+5. Submit objects in the native Kubernetes format to the WDSs, and let the `BindingPolicy` govern which WECs should receive them.
 6. Check the status of submitted objects from the WDS.

 In KubeStellar, users can assume a variety of roles and responsibilities.